Brockhall Hospital and its cemetery

 Following its closure in 1992, the hospital was demolished and the site redeveloped for housing (Blackburn Rovers' training ground is also there) as Brockhall Village.
 Apart from the retention of the name Brockhall, and the conversion of one of the hospital buildings into homes (now called Watling Gate), probably the most tangible reminder of the hospital is its cemetery in which over 600 people are buried.

 The hospital's cemetery is adjacent to that of St Leonard's church at Old Langho, separated by a tall hedge.
-For a photograph of the church visit http://www.blackburn.anglican.org/langho_stleonard/history.htm which is part of the web site of St. Leonard's Langho.
 The Brockhall cemetery has its own entrance from the road, a short lane leading to a lych gate at the cemetery entrance.
 Originally, patients who died at the hospital and who were not 'taken home' by their families were buried in the churchyard.
 In the 1930s, with the churchyard filling up, it was decided that the hospital should have its own cemetery and a field was allocated for this purpose.
 Later, the churchyard was extended and so the two graveyards became adjacent.
 There are few individual memorials in the hospital cemetery to mark the graves of the 600+ people buried here, and it is difficult to distinguish individual graves.
 The hospital authorities decided to stop using the cemetery for new burials in the late 1980s.

 Ownership of the cemetery is now in the hands of Gerald Hitman and his family following a tortuous series of events, including actual and apparent changes of ownership, which could have led, at one point, to the redevelopment of the site.
 The NHS insisted that the cemetery be included in the original sale of the hospital site, but, after maintaining it for several years, and erecting the memorial at his own expense, Gerald discovered that ownership had not in fact been transferred to him.
 After some negotiations regarding selling (for a nominal sum) the cemetery to the church, which had a need for further burial space and planned to combine the two cemeteries, the NHS decided to auction the land, but it was sold prior to auction, then repurchased by Gerald.
-For a fuller version of the story, see an Email from Gerald at Blackburn & Darwen Borough Council's web site at http://council.blackburnworld.com/feedback/guestbook (scroll down or search for Brockhall).
 Unfortunately there are no plans for the church to integrate Brockhall cemetery with its own, and so the hospital's cemetery will remain separate.

 Hospital records and other sources of information

-The Public Records Office web site at http://www.pro.gov.uk includes a hospital records database at http://hospitalrecords.pro.gov.uk which is a joint project of the Wellcome Trust and the Public Record Office that provides information on the existence and location of the records of hospitals in the UK.
+The National Archives web site at www.nationalarchives.gov.uk includes a hospital records database at www.nationalarchives.gov.uk/hospitalrecords which is a joint project of the Wellcome Trust and the Public Record Office that provides information on the existence and location of the records of hospitals in the UK.
 There are 4 entries for Brockhall Hospital which provide further details of available records, although some of this may be out of date - I have not followed up all the information shown.

 In the course of learning about Brockhall I found references on a number of web sites - here are those not already mentioned in the text above:

-http://www.institutions.org.uk/asylums/england/lancs/lancashire_asylums.htm is part of the Rossbret 'UK Institutions' web site and includes a brief reference to 'Brockhall Institution', founded as an inebriate reformatory for women, used for mental defectives from 1920, renamed as Brockhall Hospital and closed in 1993.
+The Rossbret 'UK Institutions' web site included a brief reference to 'Brockhall Institution', founded as an inebriate reformatory for women, used for mental defectives from 1920, renamed as Brockhall Hospital and closed in 1993.
+(May 2020 - I cannot find this site now).

-http://www.online-homes.co.uk/ribblevalleyhalls.htm mentions Brock Hall, Old Langho and its 'development of some fine private houses' and Blackburn Rovers training ground.
-It references its earlier existence as 'a large community of unfortunates' with buildings for males 'named after trees or woodland', and 'females' and children's wards after flowers', and mentions the 'extremely strict, and sometimes cruel regime'.
-It also states 'This was once the home of the Brockholes family who moved to Claughton Halland (presumably this should be 'Claughton Hall and') the Braddyll family, who were entrusted with the properties of Whalley Abbey following the Dissolution.'
+A site about homes in the Ribble Valley mentioned Brock Hall, Old Langho and its 'development of some fine private houses' and Blackburn Rovers training ground.
+It referenced its earlier existence as 'a large community of unfortunates' with buildings for males 'named after trees or woodland', and 'females' and children's wards after flowers', and mentioned the 'extremely strict, and sometimes cruel regime'.
+It also stated 'This was once the home of the Brockholes family who moved to Claughton Halland (presumably this should be 'Claughton Hall and') the Braddyll family, who were entrusted with the properties of Whalley Abbey following the Dissolution.'
+(May 2020 - I cannot find this site now).

 Gerald Hitman preserved and continues to maintain the Brockhall cemetery, and erected the memorial to those buried there.